Brunno Douat is a multidisciplinary spatial practitioner,

 Trainee

-Brunno Douat is a multidisciplinary spatial practitioner and researcher.
+Brunno Douat is a multidisciplinary spatial practitioner, curator and researcher.

 CV